scottmillers/Terraform/aws/lambda/url-to-html/README.md

 # AWS Lambda Prototype

-This prototype is a simple Lambda function that gets HTML from a URL and stores it in a S3 bucket.
+This prototype deploys a simple Lambda function that gets HTML from a URL and stores it in a S3 bucket.
 The lambda function is a Node.js function written in Typescript.

 The prototype consists of:
 - Terraform to build the infrastructure and deploy the Lambda function